SAP/luigi/docs/luigi-core-api.md

 #### getSearchParams

-Get search parameter from url as object.
+Get search parameter from URL as an object.

 ##### Examples